 Lake Argyle and the now permanent flow of the lower Ord River have changed the face of the area forever.
 While the Ramsar protected new wetlands are an attraction and bird paradise in their own right, they are man made and the project brought a host of other problems with it.

 The nasty open channel system that is used in the Ord River Irrigation Area leads to massive evaporation and seepage, which means rising groundwater levels and salinity.
 Broad acre crops like melons or pumpkins are flood irrigated, leading to run-off of nutrients and chemicals into the channels, rivers and groundwater.
 Many fields are bare over the wet, so top soil is washed and blown away.

 Increased run-off of solids, combined with the lack of the annual wet season flush means the mouth of the tamed and controlled Ord is silting up.
 So is the main Argyle dam because of erosion due to the clearing and damage from overgrazing in the catchment area.

-Stage 2 of the Ord project is the largest proposed land clearing operation in Northern Australia.
+The stage 2 expansion of the Ord River irrigation scheme is the largest proposed land clearing operation in Northern Australia.
 None of the existing issues have been sufficiently addressed.